 Impact

-Adobe Connect versions up to 2025.3 and 12.10 contain a deserialization flaw that allows a crafted payload to be executed in the context of the current user, enabling remote code execution without requiring user interaction.
+Adobe Connect versions up to 2025.3 and 12.10 contain a deserialization flaw that allows a crafted payload to be executed in the context of the current user, enabling remote code execution.
 The vulnerability falls under CWE‑502, a known weakness for processing untrusted serialized data.
+Exploitation of this issue requires user interaction: a victim must visit a maliciously crafted URL or interact with a compromised web page.
 An attacker who succeeds can run arbitrary code with the privileges of the current user, potentially compromising configuration, data, and any connected clients.

 Affected Systems